-Children regularly transition within and between a range of settings, including: family environments, community settings, education and care settings, other early learning environments and school.
-Transition practices should be underpinned by the following guiding principles:
+Children transition within and between a range of settings.
+These include family environments, community settings, education and care settings, other early learning environments and school.

-- Positive transition experiences for children directly affect their ability to engage successfully in learning and play.
+- Positive transition experiences for children affect their ability to successfully engage in learning and play

-- Knowledge of individual developmental factors, dispositions, cultural matters, and personal experiences, is critical to developing responsive transition practices.
+- Knowledge of individual developmental factors, dispositions, culture, and personal experiences, is critical to developing responsive transition practices

-- Families are critical participants in supporting successful transitions, and their role should be valued, for example, inviting them to share information about their child.
+- Families are critical participants in supporting successful transitions, and their role should be valued.
+E.g., inviting them to share information about their child

 Continuity of Learning: A resource to support effective transition to school age care is a valuable tool for Department of Education (DoE) schools and services, and Education and Care (E&C) services.
-The definition of school age care in this document is taken from Jennifer Cartmel as “recreation, play and leisure-based programmes for children aged 5-12 years in before and after school settings, and in the vacation periods” (Cartmel, 2007, p. iii).
+Here we can define school aged care as “recreation, play and leisure-based programmes for children aged 5-12 years in before and after school settings, and in the vacation periods” (Cartmel, 2007, p. iii)

-The resource outlines five principles, which underpin and guide professional work, for effective transition to school age care, including:
+The resource outlines five guiding principles for effective transition to school age care:

 - Principle 2: Partnerships